Quickstart: Building with Bazel

 Set up a Bazel workspace

 A Bazel workspace is a directory on your filesystem that you use to manage source files for the software you want to build.
-Each workspace directory has a text file named WORKSPACE which may be empty, or may contain references to external dependencies required to build the outputs.
+Each workspace directory has a text file named MODULE.bazel which may be empty, or may contain references to external dependencies required to build the outputs.

 First, create a directory for your workspace: